Debt Ratios for Residential Lending

 About the qualifying ratio

-In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (this includes principal and interest, PMI, homeowner's insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat payments, child support, etcetera.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, and the like.

 28/36 (Conventional)